jamie-wong/nexmo-developer/_documentation/en/verify/verify-v2/overview.md

 ---
 ## Verify V2 Overview

-> This product is in the Early Access product stage.
+> This product is in the Alpha product stage.

 The Verify V2 product is our next generation two-factor authentication (2FA) product.
 It has the benefits of more channels including over-the-top (OTT) channels like WhatsApp and more traditional channels like SMS, Voice, and Email.